 One of our best RV Storage ideas was to remove the kitchen table that was perpendicular to the walls.

-We removed that completely and added a table top on a piano hinge to the same wall, underneath a large window.
+We removed that completely and added a table top on a piano hinge to the same wall, underneath the same large window.

 This allowed us to share meals while looking outside - instead of having to face each other!!

 Switching the table design gave us an extra 13 inches between the refrigerator and the new table.

 Since we didn't have to allow for the chairs to move towards the refrigerator any more, this was an incredible space change.